braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/best_practices.md

 ### Targeting power users

-To ensure higher ratings, ask only your power users to review you in the app store.
-They are more likely to have great things to say.
+Power users can be the advocates for your app.
+Often, they interact with your app consistently and can provide feedback to improve your app.
 Although they differ from app to app, power users tend to have:

 - Logged many sessions
 - Used the app recently
 - Spent money and made purchases

+To ensure higher ratings, ask your power users to review your app in the app store as they're more likely to have great things to say.
 For example, you could create a segment named "Power users" with these filters:
 - Has used these apps more than 10 times in the last 14 days
 - Has spent more than 50 dollars